 New College and New College Village (NCV) are residential Colleges for full-time students enrolled at the University of New South Wales and affiliated organisations such as the National Institute for Dramatic Arts (NIDA) and the College of Fine Arts (CoFA).
 NCV also has a small number of residents studying at other institutions.

-New College is a fully-catered residential college that is home to 248 undergraduate students of The University of New South Wales.
+New College is a fully-catered residential college that is home to 247 undergraduate students of The University of New South Wales.
 The College provides student accommodation for men and women, with even numbers of each.
 Eleven Academic Tutors provide subject specific support to all residents in the form of tutorials and one-to-one help if needed.
 Pastoral care is provided in varied forms with resident advisors on every floor, a Senior RA and the live-in Dean of Residents.
 This environment makes New College is ideal for 1st Year students making the transition from life at home and school to the university.
 New College is far more than just a place to live and study so many residents end up living at the College for a number of years whilst they undertake their undergraduate program at the University of New South Wales.
 One of the huge advantages of catered accommodation whilst studying an undergraduate degree is the enormous amount of time you can save when you are provided with three meals a day, seven days a week.
 The weekly cleaning service is also a very useful time-saver.
 Accommodation is based around the university semesters, with residents staying for two semester contract periods each year.

 Where you choose to live can make an enormous difference to your university experience.
 Living in a full-board residential college such as New College provides friendship and community life, academic support, an abundance of sporting and extracurricular activities and the chance to develop and mature in many ways.
 The community at New College is famous for its warmth and energy.